Four Conversational AI perspectives – #1 CAI Tool Selection

 Let’s run through them one by one.
 Curious to see if you agree.

-1. Select a tool your development team can grow with
+1. A CAI tool selection your development team can grow with

 See past the buzz-words like “awareness”, “understanding”, “self-learning”